 Dictatorships always apply isolationist polices and prefer bilateral agreements in which there is no control at national or international level, within an important lack of citizen´s guarantees.
 Is in this sense that there is a parallel with current American focus that helps on the road to build a new map of relations between both isolationist countries.

-In a world of extremisms in all senses, dialogue is the way-out however, with clear expectations not a rigid evaluation of results but the political attitude to seed the plant of exchange and communication.
-Its hard, its troublesome but is the only way to make North Korea being part of an active member of the international community.
+In a world of extremisms in all senses, dialogue is the way-out although with a results-driven results by a political attitude that seed the plant of exchange and communication.
+Its hard, its troublesome but is the only way to make North Korea an active member of the international community.
 Trump has done the first step, now is the responsibility of the global institutions and leaders (as G7, European institutions, UN, etc.) to continue building trust and feeding dialogue.

 We definitely conclude that this is the 1st act of Diplomacy from an Administration that is proud to say that “America is 1st” and that there philosophy is based on “political friendship” instead of “global agreements and institutions”.